Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 - State that an Investigation is warranted if the Inquiry Panel determines: (1) there is a reasonable basis for concluding that the Allegation falls within the definition of Research Misconduct and is within the jurisdictional criteria, and (2) the Allegation may have substance, based on the Inquiry Panel’s review during the inquiry process.

-At this first meeting, the Provost will review the Allegation with the Inquiry Panel; discuss the Allegation and any related issues and identify the appropriate procedures in this Policy to be followed for conducting the Inquiry; assist the Inquiry Panel with organizing plans for the Inquiry, and answer any questions raised by the Inquiry Panel.
-The Provost will be present throughout the Inquiry to advise the Inquiry Panel as needed.
+At this first meeting, the Vice Provost for Research or designee will review the Allegation with the Inquiry Panel; discuss the Allegation and any related issues and identify the appropriate procedures in this Policy to be followed for conducting the Inquiry; assist the Inquiry Panel with organizing plans for the Inquiry, and answer any questions raised by the Inquiry Panel.
+The Vice Provost for Research will be available throughout the Inquiry to advise the Inquiry Panel as needed.

 6. Inquiry Panel Procedures